Power Rankings: Big final week for the ACC

 This week: vs. Nebraska (Tuesday), vs. Michigan (Saturday)

-Michigan State dropped to third place in the Big Ten standings after the weekend, but the Spartans return home for their final two games of the season -- including this weekend's showdown rematch against Michigan.
-It's unlikely Nick Ward or Charles Matthews will suit up for that one, but once again the key matchup will come between Cassius Winston and Zavier Simpson.
+Michigan State dropped to third place in the Big Ten standings after the weekend, but the Spartans return home for their final two games of the season -- including this weekend's rematch against Michigan.
+It's unlikely Nick Ward or Charles Matthews will suit up for that one, but the key matchup will once again come between Cassius Winston and Zavier Simpson.
 Winston was terrific in the first meeting.

 9. LSU Tigers (24-5)